Skip to main content

 • Off-campus housing advice and flatmate finder.

-🌍 International & Identity-Based Groups
+🌍 International & Identity-Based

-Offer spaces for students to find community around shared experiences:
+Offer Spaces for students to find community around shared experiences:

 • By home country or region (e.g., “Students from India”).